 The first time I translated comfort food

-I was teaching Spanish GCSE (secondary school level) to an adult class 15+ years ago, but learning went beyond GCSE vocabulary (aka fish and chips), helping students get top grades.
-With a degree in translation and teaching a mix of highly inquisitive people, the questions that popped up were often challenging.
+I was teaching Spanish GCSE (secondary school Spanish) to an adult class 15+ years ago where learning went beyond GCSE vocabulary and helped students achieve top grades.
+With a degree in translation and teaching a mix of highly inquisitive people, the questions that came up were often challenging.

-I have visual memory and great memories of all my groups and this one included a GP, a lung consultant, a nurse, two GCSE language teachers, a trainee PE teacher, a psychologist, among others.
-We were studying food, and Tim (I think that was his name, I have no memory for names) asked “how do you say comfort food in Spanish?”.
+We were studying food, and Tim asked “how do you say comfort food in Spanish?”.
 My knowledge of the English language wasn’t that of today, but I remember, based on the description they provided, suggesting “las comidas de la abuela” (grandmother’s food), what I thought could be the emotional Spanish equivalent.
-It seems I wasn’t too far out, or was I?
+It seems I wasn’t too far out.
 Keep reading.

 Translating comfort food professionally

-Translators jump with joy when someone shares a glossary online, but professional food translation is not something you do from any online glossary.
-No food translator in their right mind would share their made-with-love slow-baked glossaries.
+Translators love it when someone shares a glossary online, but professional food translation is not something you do from just any online glossary.

 Professional food translation requires a full understanding of the food culture you are translating from and the one you are translating for.
 You can use glossaries to help, certainly, but the good ones will be written by food specialists and they won’t suit all your texts.
-And it’s monolingual glossaries that will be more helpful, those that include descriptions and examples, not the typical bilingual word to word equivalence.
+Monolingual glossaries will be the most helpful, because they include descriptions and examples, contrary to bilingual word to word glossaries.

 - Comida casera (homemade food)